alephinsights/alephlabs/pages/ARGA-detail.md

 ## Why is ARGA novel?

 ARGA focuses on tackling difficult open problems, such as: word/phrase prediction;  reconciliation of alternative spellings; word-sense disambiguation; corpus-wide co-reference for entities; automated relationship and event extraction; and the development of self-learning ontologies.
 Unlike most current attempts to solve these problems, ARGA focuses the ML effort on the report generation stage, rather than waiting until the report has been submitted or an entire corpus created.
-As such, it facilitates true human-machine teaming, so that data producers and ARGA become co-authors of a report.
+As such, it facilitates true **human-machine teaming**, so that data producers and ARGA become co-authors of a report.

 ## Future plans for ARGA